silime/plasma-mobile/README.md

 ## description

-Plasma-Mobile of Manjaro Linux for the Pinephone
+Plasma-Mobile of Manjaro Linux for the OnePlus6T

 ## where can I download an iso?